Jon has a Ph.D in chemistry. Living an active outdoor lifestyle, he also has an interest in nutrition science and nature conservation.

 When we start to compare the different varieties of magnesium supplements, there are a couple of things we need to take into account.
 First, we need to take into account bioavailability, which is the ability of the body to absorb that particular mineral.
 Next, we need to look at the maximum absorbance that can occur at any given time frame and finally we need to consider the effect of the supplement on the digestive system.

 With this in mind, it is my opinion that for healthy individuals, magnesium chelates are the best bet.
 My wife and I use it regularly to avoid any magnesium deficiencies that may occur.
 It is also quite safe to take in recommenced doses as the toxicity levels of magnesium are rather high in a healthy person.
-The brand I would recommend for dietary magnesium is Doctor's Best, which can be bought from Amazon which is the brand me and my wife use.
+The brand I would recommend for dietary magnesium is Doctor's Best, which can be bought from Amazon.
+It is the brand my wife and I use.

 In some cases other types may be more beneficial, for example, magnesium orotate has been shown to have benefits for the heart and magnesium citrate can help if you suffer from constipation problems.